stevechoiio/fitgo/README.md

-# FitGo
+# FitGO

-FitGo is a web application that gives users a more convenient access to personal trainers nearby.
-The main feature of the app is a map that will help users filter personal trainers by distance and by skills.
-Users will see personal trainers info and can add trainers to favorite list as they wish.
-Personal trainers will also have a profile page and see a list of users that have favored them.
+FitGO is a web application that gives users more convenient access to personal trainers nearby.
+The main feature of the application is a map that will help users filter personal trainers by distance and by skills.
+Users will see personal trainers' information and can favour the trainers.
+Personal trainers have a profile page where they can see a list of users that have favored them.

 ## Authors